 NFS: root with no-root-squash, nobody otherwise.

-SPS cannot modify the ownership of a file that already exists on the remote server.
+SSB cannot modify the ownership of a file that already exists on the remote server.
 If you change the backup protocol but you use the same directory of the remote server to store the backups, make sure to adjust the ownership of the existing files according to the new protocol.
-Otherwise SPS cannot overwrite the files and the backup procedure fails.
+Otherwise SSB cannot overwrite the files and the backup procedure fails.

-Once you have configured a backup policy, set it as a system backup policy (for configuration backups) or data backup policy (for connections backups):
+Once you have configured a backup policy, set it as a system backup policy (for configuration backups) or data backup policy (for logspace backups):